 4. Systems that are “self-aware.”

-These forms of Kl can form ideas about themselves.
+However, these forms of Kl can form ideas about themselves.
 It represent an extension of the systems with their consciousness.
 They are aware of their inner states, can predict feelings, and create abstractions and draw conclusions.
-They are the future generation of machineries: super-intelligent, sensitive, and conscious.
+And also, they are the future generation of machineries: super-intelligent, sensitive, and conscious.

 Examples are Eva in the film “Ex Machina” and synths from the TV series “Menschen.”